Consortium Members and Their Roles

 Keywords: Cognition, Language, Brain

-Martti Vainio, Head of the Department of Digital Humanities
+professor of phonetics at the University of Helsinki’s Department of Digital Humanities

 Tommi Buder-Gröndahl, Postdoctoral Researcher in Cognitive Science, PhD